-This is sad because, if you are like that, you are leaving money on the table.
-Your issues are easy to solve or are not even issues at all.
+This is sad because you are leaving money on the table.
 Learn how to gain confidence and make the most of your money.

 To ensure Monethalia stays free of charge, this post contains affiliate links.